-A warning label has been located near the LP gas container.
+A warning label has been placed near the LP gas container.
 This label reads:

+The second secon

+l I I WARNING

-WARNING DO NOT FILL CONTAINER(S) TO MORE THAN 80 PERCENT OF CAPACITY.
+DO NOT FILL CONTAINER(S) TO MORE THAN 80 P

 Over filling the LP gas container can result in uncontrolled gas flow, which can cause fire or explosion.
 A properly filled container will hold approximately 80 percent of its volume as liquid LP gas.